Opel Rekord Series A: Commercial

-At launch the entry level the 1,488 cc two-door Record came with a domestic market manufacturer's recommended price of DM 6,830.
+At launch the entry level the 1,488 cc two-door Rekord came with a domestic market manufacturer's recommended price of DM 6,830.
 At the other end of the range a factory built Rekord coupé L-6, powered by the six-cylinder 2,605 cc engine borrowed from the Kapitän, could be purchased for DM 9,310.
-Customers wishing to pay for a coach-builder cabriolet conversion would need to find DM 11,765 for a car with the 1700S (1,680 cc, 89 hp) four-cylinder engine or (from 1964) DM 13,060 for a six-cylinder Rekord cabriolet.
+Customers wishing to pay for a coach-builder cabriolet conversion would need to find DM 11,765 for a car with the 1700S (1,680 cc, 90 PS) four-cylinder engine or (from 1964) DM 13,060 for a six-cylinder Rekord cabriolet.

 The Rekord A was produced at an annual rate slightly ahead of its predecessor.
 It was a commercial success.
 It was formally replaced in August 1965 after a 29-month production run during which 887,488 cars had been produced.
 As before, the nearest competitor in terms of price, size, power and target market came from Ford.
 The new Ford Taunus 17M was introduced in 1964 and during a three-year production run it would chalk up 710,059 units.
 The Opel Rekord would never challenge the smaller cheaper Volkswagen Beetle for top slot in the West German sales charts, but the success of the Rekord A and its successors ensured that the Rekord's market dominance within its own class was never again threatened by Ford Germany or anyone else.